pkErbynn/vibraniumJS/note.md

     ```
 - || vs ?? vs tenary
     - The || returns the **right value** ONLY when the left value is falsy.
-Falsy values include: `0, "", false, null, undefined, NaN`
+Falsy invalid values includes: `0, "", false, null, undefined, NaN`.
+USE WHEN '0' and 'false' IS EXPECTED AS INVALID VALUES
         ```js
             0 || 5   // 5
-            "" || "hi"   // hi
+            "" || 5   // 5
+            false || 5   // 5
+            null || 5   // 5
+            undefined || 5   // 5
         ```
-    - In contrast, ?? returns the right value **ONLY** when the left value is null or undefined.
-It does not treat 0, "", NaN or false as invalid.
+    - In contrast, ?? returns the right value **ONLY** when the left value is `null` or `undefined`.
+It treats 0, "", NaN or false as valid values.
+BEST USED ON OBJECTS (or WHEN '0' or 'false' IS EXPECTED AS VALID VALUE)
-NaN`
         ```js
             0 ??
 5   // O
-            "" ?? "hi"   // hi
+            "" ??
+5   // ""
-            false ?? "hi"   // false
+            false ??
+5   // false
-            null ?? "hi"   // hi
+            null ??
+5   // 5
+            undefined ??
+5   // 5
         ```
     - In tenary, returns value, and used when the if-condition is more than just value validity...ie, but rather external conditional logic
     - Key distinction: